The Partners Experience Capabilities and Track Record

 Aldridge’s extensive experience with highway lighting programs includes 10 years of managing the Electrical Maintenance Contract for IDOT (Illinois Department of Transportation) District 1.
 During these contracts Aldridge was completely responsible for the functionality of electrical components at 2,300 traffic intersections, 28,500 lighting units of various types, 50 pumping stations, and numerous changeable message signs and cameras.

 In 2013 Aldridge was engaged in a project to demolish and reconstruct the Chicago Transit Authority’s Red Line in a 10‐mile‐long stretch of the median of the Dan Ryan Expressway in 5 months.
 Aldridge had to closely coordinate with the general contractor, multiple agencies and stakeholders including the Chicago Transit Authority, as the owner, as well as IDOT (Illinois Department of Transportation) and CDOT (Chicago Department of Transportation).
-Frequent meeting and planning session were necessary with Parsons Brinckerhoff, the Construction Manager, and numerous second tier design firms in order to deliver a successful project.
+Frequent meeting and planning session were necessary with Parsons Brinckerhoff (now called WSP), the Construction Manager, and numerous second tier design firms in order to deliver a successful project.

 Red Line Dan Ryan Renewal